-Tahitian or Persian Limes:
+Tahitian or Persian Limes

 These limes are the most common variety found in supermarkets across Australia.
 They can be used as a mixer for drinks, in dressings and as a garnish due to their seedless flesh and because they're very juicy but not intensely fragrant.
 Tip: Before using Tahitian or Persian limes, place them in hot water for a few minutes to assist in the release of oil from the skin making them more fragrant.
+Try using limes in our delicious coconut and lime tea cake.
+Serve will a dollop of cream and enjoy the mix of sweet and sour.

-Kaffir Limes:
+Kaffir Limes

 Kaffir limes are easily recognisable by their heavy wrinkled appearance.
 While the fruit itself has very little juice, the zest and leaves are commonly used in Asian cooking due to their intense fragrance.
 Kaffir lime leaves come in pairs and can be used fresh or dried however fresh is best as the oils tend to lose their fragrance when dried or frozen.
 Simply add the leaves to your favourite soup or curry by throwing them in whole and leaving them to infuse flavour into the dish as it cooks.
 Don't forget to remove the leaves after the cooking process as they're far too tough to chew.
 Kaffir lime leaves are also a great addition to rice!
 When cooking your rice, simply throw in a few leaves and the oils will infuse into the rice as it cooks.
+Test their taste by making our steamed trout recipe with kaffir lime leaves.